Enact law on lines of Australia to make Facebook, Google pay for news: Demand in RS

 Google threatened to blackout news from its portal but ultimately surrendered, the BJP leader said.

 “Australia has set a precedence and now France and other European countries are making laws for advertisement revenue sharing,” Modi said.
-(AGENCIES)
+(PTI)

 Enact law on lines of Australia to make Facebook, Google pay for news: Demand in RS

-NEW DELHI: Taking a cue from Australia, India should enact a law to make tech giants such as Facebook and Google pay local publishers of news content, senior BJP leader Sushil Kumar Modi demanded in Rajya Sabha on Wednesday.
+NEW DELHI, Mar 17: Taking a cue from Australia, India should enact a law to make tech giants such as Facebook and Google pay local publishers of news content, senior BJP leader Sushil Kumar Modi demanded in Rajya Sabha on Wednesday.